Cal State LA Department of Philosophy M.A. Degree Comps Option

-Students electing to take comprehensive exams first choose three of the four general exam areas listed below, and then in each area chosen, elect one exam.
-(Click on the highlighted links for reading lists.)
+Students electing to take comprehensive exams first choose three of the four general exam areas listed below, and then in each area chosen, select one exam.
+(Click on the links for reading lists.)

 20th Cent.
 Continental

 Approaches to philosophy that cut across examination fields, for example, feminist philosophy or philosophy of race, are incorporated into the appropriate examinations.
 For example, questions in feminist metaphysics would appear on the metaphysics examination.

 Students electing to take comprehensive exams must have already been advanced to candidacy and must be enrolled in PHIL 5960 Comprehensive Exams, during any semester in which they will take an exam.
-To receive a permit to enroll in PHIL 5960, a student should contact the comprehensive exam coordinator within the first seven teaching days of that quarter.
+To receive a permit to enroll in PHIL 5960, a student should contact the comprehensive exam coordinator within the first seven teaching days of that semester.
 Within two weeks of the beginning of that semester the student must also contact the exam-specific coordinator(s) responsible for the exam area(s) the student has selected.
 The exam-specific coordinator will solicit exam questions from faculty and organize the grading of the exam(s).
 Students should generally expect to be notified of the outcome of the exam within two weeks of taking an exam.
 Incidentally, students should begin preparation for exams long before the beginning of the semester in which they intend to take an exam or exams.

 Exam-specific coordinators are as follows: